Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

 Light and Temperature

-The Stromanthe prefers shade.
+Ctenanthe Burle Marxii plant prefers shade or medium indirect light.
 Do not place this plant in direct sunlight, as the bright rays can scorch the leaves.

-If growing the plant outdoors, find a spot with some morning or late day sun.
-When grown indoors, consider placing it in a room with an eastern-facing window.
+When grown indoors, consider placing it in a room with an eastern-facing window with bright indirect light.

-The plant can tolerate a wide temperature range, but it still needs to avoid freezing temperatures.
+The plant can tolerate a wide temperature range but still needs to avoid freezing temperatures.

 The biggest environmental concern is humidity.
-This plant needs moisture throughout the year.
+Ctenanthe Burle-Marxii needs moisture throughout the year.
 If your home doesn’t get very humid, mist the plant daily.

 Watering and Feeding

-NOTE: Add liquid fertilizer during the summer.
-Feed the plant once every two weeks to supply it with extra nutrients.
+NOTE: Add liquid fertilizer or houseplant fertilizer during the summer.
+Feed calathea fishbone plants once every two weeks to supply them with extra nutrients.

-Stromanthe requires moist, fertile soil with good drainage.
-Use a mixture of regular potting soil with some peat moss and a little sand.
+Ctenanthe Burle-Marxii requires moist, fertile soil with good drainage.
+Use a mixture of regular potting soil, peat moss, and a little sand.

-If you move the plant indoors during the winter, consider placing it in a large pot, instead of growing in the ground.
+If you move the fishbone prayer plant indoors during the winter, consider placing it in a large pot instead of growing it in the ground.
 It makes moving the plant easier and reduces stress on the roots.

-Repotting is recommended every two years, as the roots can start to crowd out the pot.
+Its growth rate makes repotting recommended every two years, as the roots can start to crowd out the pot.
 This is also the perfect time to divide and propagate the plant.
+Always repot using a pot with drainage holes.

-TIP: Dividing the plant every three years helps the leaves grow fuller.
+TIP: Dividing the plant every three years helps the plant grow fuller and show off the dark green leaf pattern.

-Grooming is not needed.
-However, like most plants, removing the withered leaves is always a good idea.
+Grooming is not needed for fishbone plant.
+However, like most plants, removing the withered leaves and cleaning dust from the leaves is always a good idea.

-Propagate Stromanthe plants by division in the spring.
+Propagate Stromanthe plants by division or offsets in the spring.
 This is the season when the plant starts developing new growth.

-For the new divisions, use 4″ inch pots and follow these steps:
+For the division propagation, use 4″ inch-grow pots and follow these steps:

 - Carefully remove the plant, using extra caution when handling the roots.